batuhand/letterconnect/README.md

 Letter Connect is a novel game invented by the almighty engineers at Plexagon to pass time while their code is compiling.

-The game works in a simple way:
+The game is played by 2 players and the rules are the following: